NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

 ### Available Data Tables

 The SAAT data product has two available data tables that are delivered for each site and month-year selected.
-In addition, there are several metadate files that provide you with additional useful information.
+In addition, there are several metadata files that provide you with additional useful information.

 * a **readme** with information on the data product and the download;